-Twenty-two master's degree programs have been added since 1988 while graduate enrollment has increased from 187 in the fall of 1987 to 2,109 in the fall of 2012.
+The number of master's degree programs have increased from three in 1988 to 23, while graduate enrollment has increased from 187 in the fall of 1987 to 1,987 in the fall of 2013.

 Dr. Cook formerly served on the administrative staff of Baylor University in Waco for ten years.
 During that time, he taught at least one undergraduate or graduate class each semester.
 His responsibilities at Baylor included serving as Administrative Coordinator of the Gerontology Program, Assistant Chaplain, Director of Denominational and Community Relations, and Special Assistant to the President for Denominational Relations.
 Before serving at Baylor, he served as pastor of First Baptist Church of McGregor, Texas.
 He also has served ten interim pastorates.

 Dr. Cook has a Bachelor of Arts degree from Baylor University, a Master of Arts in Aging Studies from the University of North Texas, a Master of Divinity from Southern Baptist Theological Seminary, and a Doctor of Ministry from Southwestern Baptist Theological Seminary.
 Dr. Cook serves as Permanent President for the Class of 1972 at Baylor University.
 He also served as Graduating Class President for the Class of 1975 at Southern Seminary.